 The Governmental Accounting Standards Board issued Statement No. 75 (GASB 75), "Accounting and Financial Reporting for Postemployment Benefit Plans other than Pension" in June 2015.
-The effective date for reporting under GASB 75 is plan years beginning after June 15, 2017.
-This report, prepared as of June 30, 2017 (the Measurement Date), presents information to assist the Fund in providing the required information under GASB 75 to participating employers.
-Much of the material provided in this report, including the Net OPEB Liability, is based on the results of the GASB 74 report, which was issued August 7, 2018.
+This report, prepared as of June 30, 2018 (the Measurement Date), presents information to assist the Fund in providing the required information under GASB 75 to participating employers.
+Much of the material provided in this report, including the Net OPEB Liability, is based on the results of the GASB 74 report, which was issued December 21, 2018.
 See that report for more information on the member data, actuarial assumptions and methods used in developing the GASB 74 results.